ricardodantas/gnib-checker/README.md

 2. Create a channel on Pushed dashboard.
 3. Create the **.env** file at root folder and setup the Pushed credentials.
 4. Download Pushed app for [iOS](https://itunes.apple.com/us/app/get-pushed/id804777699?mt=8&uo=6&at=&ct=) or [Android](https://play.google.com/store/apps/details?id=co.pushed.GetPushed).
-5. Subscribe for the channel which you created on step 2.
+5. Using the app, subscribe for the channel which you created on step 2.

 ### Template for the .env file
 ```